Where theory meets practice

 Field education is an integral part of our overall MSW curriculum, allowing students to encounter real-world learning experiences directly related to their classroom curriculum.
 By working with SP2’s partner agencies, students gain the opportunity to test what they have learned as a means of evaluating their own social work practice.

 Field education is systematically designed, supervised, and evaluated based on criteria developed in accordance with CSWE education standards.
 Field placements are determined based on academic expectation, the students’ educational needs and objectives, and agency opportunities.
-Field practice provides students with:

 Student experiences in field practice are also integrated into classroom work and learning.